data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-189

-*Solution*.
-Writing out the equations implied by the given eigenpair relations, we see that the first implies that the first column of the matrix is $[2,0]$, and the second (together with the first) implies that the second column of the matrix is $[1,3]$.
+*Solution.* Writing out the equations implied by the given eigenpair relations, we see that the first implies that the first column of the matrix is $[2,0]$, and the second (together with the first) implies that the second column of the matrix is $[1,3]$.

 The following gridline images show how the transformation distorts space.
 Equally spaced points which are separated in the east-west direction get spread out by a factor of 2, while the diagonal line gets stretched out by a factor of 3.
 Since $3 > 2$, this introduces a bottom-left-to-top-right tilt for the images of the vertical gridlines.